newjersey/navigator.business.nj.gov/content/src/fundings/dep-petroleum-storage.md

 ---
 ### Eligibility
 * Businesses must own less than 10 petroleum underground storage tanks in New Jersey
-* **For an interest-free loan:** Businesses must have a net worth of less than $2 million and demonstrate they're unable to obtain a commercial loan for all or part of the eligible costs
+* **For an interest-free loan:** Businesses must have a net worth of less than $2M and demonstrate they're unable to obtain a commercial loan for all or part of the eligible costs
-* **For a grant:** Businesses must have taxable income not exceeding $250,000.00 and a net worth not exceeding $500,000.00, excluding their primary residence and pension
+* **For a grant:** Businesses must have taxable income not exceeding $250,000 and a net worth not exceeding $500,000, excluding their primary residence and pension
 * Eligibility for independent institutions of higher education, nonprofit organizations, volunteer fire, ambulance, first aid, emergency or rescue company or squad, is defined in the UST Finance Act

 >**Benefits**
->* Grant recipients can receive up to $500,000 per site in a Metropolitan area and up to $1 million per site if the project is located in a Suburban area
+>* Grant recipients can receive up to $500,000 per site in a Metropolitan area and up to $1M per site if the project is located in a Suburban area
 >* Loan recipients will not exceed $2M in an urban area, or not exceed $3M if the project site is located in a suburban area